kumaravel198/echoes/README.md

 ## Docker Container Usage (Inprogress)

-_Note: Once the script is more stable, I plan to create a container that allows running a website locally for offline use._
+_Note: Once the script is more stable, I plan to create a container that allows running a website locally for offline use.
+This should only take a day or two, depending on whether I work on other parts of the document.
+I also have a few more ideas that I'm working on that haven't been added to the document yet._

 This project provides a simple command-line tool to convert text files to Braille and vice-versa.
 The tool is packaged in a lightweight container using Podman, allowing it to run consistently across different environments without requiring a local Python installation.